 In 1811, the charity bought Barn Hall farm, adjacent to Brickhouse farm.
 Parts of it were sold in 1899 and 1931, and the remainder in 1945.
 The land of Brickhouse farm was sold for building between 1893 and 1914; the southern part of the farmhouse, which had been separated from the almshouses and used to house the tenant farmers, was demolished in 1966.

-There are now 79 almshouses, accommodation for the Housing Manager, the Chapel and a small adjoining Clubroom, which also houses the Office to the Charity.
+There are now 80 almshouses, a Chapel and a small adjoining Club room, which also houses the Office to the Charity.

-In following terms of the Will, a sermon is preached at an annual service held on the first working day in the New Year.
+In following terms of the Will, a sermon is preached at an annual service held in the New Year.
 In his will, Arthur Winsley directed that seven trustees whom he nominated should administer the Charity.